The Future of Artificial Intelligence in Vietnam: An overview

 Vietnam’s AI readiness score for data infrastructure reached 51.87, representing a significant step forward in the journey toward full-scale Artificial Intelligence In Vietnam deployment in the near future.

-Challenges Artificial Intelligence In Vietnam
+Challenges of Artificial Intelligence In Vietnam

 Vietnam’s “debut” in the AI Readiness Chart of 100 countries is only the beginning of a long-term endeavor to investigate the actual potential of artificial intelligence technology and its applications.
 As a result, there are numerous obstacles in the path of Artificial Intelligence In Vietnam competing with industrialized countries in the AI industry.